TrustPoint-Project/trustpoint/.github/ISSUE_TEMPLATE/job_story.md

 ---
 name: Job Story
 about: Create a new Job Story.
+(Maintainers Only)
-title: ''
+title: "[JOB-STORY]"
-labels: 'job story'
+labels: job story
 assignees: ''

 ---